-“Yes, it’s been an uphill struggle,” Matt explains, “but my Board are proud of our achievements to date and the work we provide to our community.
-Its crucial for the stability of the organisation that we continue to focus on trying to attract 10,000 visitors to our event.
-Ticket sales are our life line just now.”
+“Yes, it’s been an uphill struggle,” Matt explains, “but my Board is proud of our achievements to date and the work we provide to our community.
+It’s crucial for the stability of the organisation that we continue to focus on trying to attract 10,000 visitors to our event.
+Ticket sales are our lifeline just now.”

-Plans are already in place to develop the next 3-year strategy including celebrating the 150-year anniversary of Stirling Highland Games, the launch of Sruighlea 2020 Legacy project which focuses overseas, with support from Scottish Enterprise, to identify sponsorship opportunities with North American and Asian businesses that have connections in Scotland.
+Plans are already in place to develop the next 3-year strategy including celebrating the 150-year anniversary of Stirling Highland Games, the Legacy project which focuses on overseas businesses, with the support from Scottish Enterprise, to identify sponsorship opportunities with North American and Asia businesses that have connections in Scotland.

 Adding to this, Ceangail’s new Business Development Manager Dan Rous explained the longer-term plans are for the organisation to have their own HQ, which builds on the tourism event offering to date by creating an all-year-round visitor attraction.
 In a city that boasts about supporting its 3rd sector organisations with its new city deal, one can only hope that people start to take notice of this resilient and determined social enterprise.